-When people think of winter, they think of the white snow, snowman, cozy warm drinks and fun winter activities.
-But this season comes with many health challenges for people who have chronic illnesses and for those with diabetes.
+When people think of winter, they think of the white snow, snowman, cozy warm drinks, and fun winter activities.
+But this season comes with many health challenges for those who have chronic illnesses and for those with diabetes.

-People who have diabetes should be cautious when it comes to hibernating during this season, and they should take their health seriously.
-You should know that during the cold months people who have type 1 and type 2 diabetes have higher HbA1c levels.
+Those who have diabetes should be cautious when it comes to hibernating during this season, and they should take their health seriously.
+People should know that during the cold months those who have type 1 and type 2 diabetes have higher HbA1c levels.